 In Uddiyana Bandha, the lower abdomen is contracted by pulling it inward and upward.
-This stretches your diaphragm upward.
-Over time, the practice of Uddiyana Bandha will lower your residual volume.
-Your diaphragm, thoracic cavity, and your equalization will be able to withstand more pressure which means more depth.
+This motion stretches your diaphragm upward.
+Over time, the practice of Uddiyana Bandha lowers the residual volume.
+Thoracic flexibility is key to a safer, deeper, and more comfortable freedive.

 In freediving training, Uddiyana Bandha is usually performed in combination with stretching routines that target the thoracic area.

 You also might have observed freedivers perform wave-like side-to-side motions of the abdomen while doing Uddiyana Bandha.
 This is called Nauli.
 Nauli massages the internal organs and acts as an internal cleansing and purification technique.
 Nauli keeps the gastro-intestinal and alimentary system balanced and functioning smoothly.
 In freediving, Nauli helps stretch the diaphragm even further.

 So how do you perform Uddiyana Bandha?
 Inhale deeply through the nose, then exhale fully through the mouth as you touch the chin to the chest.
 With empty lungs, and while keeping the throat shut, pull your abdomen inward and upward.
 Hold for a few seconds.
 Before inhaling, relax the abdomen.
 Inhale through the nose with control.
 Rest a bit before doing another round.
 Gradually increase the repetition and the length of the hold.
 Work on lifting the diaphragm and relaxing during practice.
 It is best to practice early in the morning with an empty stomach.